microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

         b.
 Search - Text level search inside your files.
 This will search across all files that are available in your current workspace.
         c.
 Source Control - View any connected source code repositories
         d.
-Debug
+Run/Debug
         e.
 Extensions - Add extensions to enable new features within VS Code

 3. From the View Menu in the Menu Bar, select Appearance, and then click **Move Side Bar Right.** Notice that both the Side Bar and the Activity Bar are now on the Right Side of the Interface instead of the Left.
-From the View Menu, click **Move Side Bar Left** to restore the sidebar to the original location.
+From the View Menu, select Appearance, and then click **Move Side Bar Left** to restore the sidebar to the original location.

 4. Click on the Gear Icon in the lower left-hand side of the screen and